jesselau76/ebook-GPT-translator/README.md

 ![文言文](https://user-images.githubusercontent.com/40444824/223943798-4faf91a0-05ec-4a4e-9731-ba80bc9845c2.png)
 - `bilingual-output`: Whether or not to output a bilingual version of the text.
 - `langcode`: The language code for the output epub file (e.g. `ja` for Japanese, `zh` for Chinese, etc.).
+- `startpage`: Translation begins from the specified start page number and is exclusively available for PDF files.
+- `endpage`: Translation will continue until the specified page number in a PDF file.
+This feature supports PDF files exclusively.
+If the input is equal to -1, the translation will proceed until the end of the file.

 ## Output